 In an effort to keep our costs as low as possible, our Scholarship Fund does not receive funding from other students’ tuition and fees; it is funded completely by additional donations.
 If you or your congregation would like to invest in the future of congregational, a cappella singing, we urge you to consider making a donation to this fund.
 This is a protected fund, earmarked only for scholarship use.

 We thank our donors for their generosity, vision, and love.

 Please contact Levi Sisemore, Singing School Treasurer, with any questions about donating to this fund.
-As a 501(c)3 organization, donations to the TNSS Operating Fund or Scholarship fund are tax-deductible and a receipt will be issued.
+As a 501(c)3 organization, donations to the TNSS Operating Fund or Scholarship Funds are tax-deductible and a donation receipt will be issued.